Roots and Radishes

 How do I store this apple crisp?

-This apple crisp is best enjoyed within five days.
-You can store it at room temperature, covered, for 1-2 days, but then transfer it to an airtight container and place in the fridge.
+You can store it at room temperature, covered, for 1-2 days before transferring it to an airtight container in the fridge.
 If you prefer a warm crisp, gently reheat it in the microwave, air fryer, or oven.
+It's best within 5 days.

 Can I freeze apple crisp?

 You sure can!
-Make sure the crisp is completely cooled before transferring it to an airtight container.
-Place the container in the fridge for up to three months, and thaw in the fridge when ready to eat.
-Reheat in the oven at 350 for about 20 minutes or until warmed through!
+Make sure the crisp is completely cooled before transferring it to an airtight container in the freezer for up to three months.
+Thaw in the fridge when ready to eat.
+Reheat in the oven at 350 for about 20 minutes or until warmed through.

 More Dessert Recipes